 The powdered form is the most commonly used formation.
 It is economical as well as multi-purpose.
 Either you want to take a spoonful of maca powder to boost your stamina or add it to your smoothie and other recipes.

 Capsules are also available in the markets that can be added to a daily routine to reap the maca root’s benefits.

 Maca supplement blends

-Many adaptogenic product sellers have made maca supplements available that combine it with other superfoods to enhance the taste of your smoothie and the benefits.
+Many adaptogenic product sellers have made maca supplements available that combine it with other superfoods to enhance the taste of your smoothie and its benefits.